Fatherland by Robert Harris: Book Review

-The BBC dramatised Fatherland for radio in 1997, The adaptation starred Anton Lesser as Xavier March and Angeline Ball as Charlie Maguire.
-The radio play is well done, particularly Anton Lesser who is excellent.
-The main issue I found was that some of the main characters sounded too similar, making it hard to follow at times.
-The plot is abridged, but the main change is that Charlie Maguire definitely makes it across the border and escapes .
+The BBC dramatised Fatherland for radio in 1997.
+The adaptation starred Anton Lesser as Xavier March and Angeline Ball as Charlie Maguire.
+The radio play is excellent, particularly Anton Lesser who is superb as March.
+The only issue I found was that some of the supporting characters sounded too similar, making it hard to follow at times.
+The play is a dramatisation and so abridged, but faithful to the novel’s plot.
+The only major change is that [blackout]Charlie Maguire definitely makes it across the border and escapes[/blackout].
 The radio play is not as good as the book, but still worth a listen if you can find it (I got it off eBay).

 Fatherland: the Movie

 There was a TV movie too, starring Rutger Hauer.
 Don’t bother.